 Another question that you should answer is the way you?

-Yes, this also equally matters because the college can not revolve around you.
-This is where you answer the question, “what are you bringing to the table?”.
+Yes, this also equally matters because the college cannot revolve around you.
+This is where you need to answer the question, “what are you bringing to the table?”.
 The college wants you to bring something to the college.

 Write your key points from brainstorming and use them later in your personal statement.

 Your key points must include things you want to mention in your application.

 And the structure you are going to follow.

 It also depends on the prompt, but you can still talk about things that are important to you.
 They can be your achievements, problem-solving skills through your unique personal approach to problems and conflicts, your leadership qualities, and how you lead a group in the past.
 It could also be something that changed your mind or your life.
 You can also talk about the graduate programs the college is offering and how that one program fits your dreams.

 Many students spend too much time thinking about how to start a personal statement.
 Here is a tip: